The PEI Sports Hall of Fame & Museum

 Without doubt, Andrews Hockey Growth has been a resounding success, one which has always reflected Allan’s own values.
 He is an innovator, who has pioneered programs that others have followed.
 Allan was one of the first to see the potential and growth in the girl’s game with female only programs which attracted the likes of Olympic gold medalist Cassie Campbell, while he has embraced new techniques and exercises, such as modern skating techniques which have been adopted all over the world.
 It is no surprise that he has been titled “the Hockey Professor” by his peers.

 In 1999 the school had 1300 students, while pre-pandemic enrollment saw 2500 students come through the doors, from all over the world, such is the reputation of the program.
 Satellite schools have been set up in countries such as Norway and Switzerland, not to mention the North of Canada.
-His Riptide program has allowed the up-and-coming lids from minor hockey play at a high level throughout the region.
+His Riptide program has allowed the up-and-coming kids from minor hockey play at a high level throughout the region.

 World class players such as Brad Richards, and of course Sidney Crosby, came to Andrews when they were barely in elementary school, and came back every summer not just to learn, but also to coach and teach the next generation.
 A walk around the school, and seeing the pictures of not just great hockey players, but society’s leaders, shows the influence and impact that the program has had in its 40 year existence.
 World class surgeons, political leaders and top businessmen are displayed just as prominently as those who have made it to the top of the hockey tree.